pnp/powershell/documentation/Add-PnPPage.md

 ```

 ### -Name
 Specifies the name of the page.
+It will also be used to define the filename.
+I.e. if you provide MyPage, it will create a page MyPage.aspx inside the Site Pages library.

 ```yaml
 Type: String